Rehabilitation Research Boot Camp: Research Methodology I

 Chapters & learning objectives

-1. Preclinical to Phase Four Research
+1. Preclinical to Phase 4 Research

-This chapter outlines the structured progression of clinical research from initial mechanism-of-action studies to large-scale, post-approval effectiveness trials.
+This chapter outlines the structured progression of clinical research, from initial mechanism-of-action studies to large-scale, postapproval effectiveness trials.
 Understanding these phases is essential for clinicians to recognize how evidence for safety and efficacy is systematically built while minimizing harm to subjects.

 2. Mechanistic and Basic Science